btok-yt/AMMANI_BOT/TERMS_OF_USAGE.md

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address **birhic023@gmail.com** or reach me via telegram **t.me/phaticusthiccy**.
+Questions or comments about the Service may be directed to us at the email address **bensonpr100@gmail.com**.